 (c) Whether a remedial action plan or report meets the requirements in state cleanup law.

-(10) Appealing Ecology decisions.
-Unless otherwise indicated, all Ecology decisions made under this chapter are remedial decisions and may be appealed only as provided for in RCW 70A.305.070.
+(10) Appealing ecology decisions.
+Unless otherwise indicated, all ecology decisions made under this chapter are remedial decisions and may be appealed only as provided for in RCW 70A.305.070.

 WAC 173-340-140 Deadlines.